27 Feb Differences between Translation and Interpretation, and where LDT stands

 At the time the client has chosen, our system will call both the client and the trans-interpreter.
 At this time, as a trans-interpreter, you need to have the client’s document in front of you and depending on what the client wants, you need to provide a translation summary, or translate the entire text, or respond to client questions about his document.

 Interpreting and translation services are definitely needed all around the world.
-They have a great future especially in the field of healthcare industry, as well as overseas business, corporations and multinationals.
+They have a great future especially in the field of the healthcare industry, as well as overseas business, corporations and multinationals.
 A more stringent need appeared and it’s quickly grows: the need for fast translations.
 This is where Live Document Translation can help by quickly translating a document in real-time, by the phone.